Meghan Manaois is a badass runner and pilates expert, hailing from Southern CA. She tells us exactly how pilates can compliment your running.

 Yet, with thoughtful and controlled breathing, we can ensure that enough oxygen is getting to the appropriate muscles.

-There are many schools of thought as to which breathing pattern is best while running.
+There are many schools of thought as to which is the correct breathing exercise for running.

 Without weighing in on any one of those specifically, Pilates will bring awareness to yo ur breathing on a deeper level.